PapersOfMathieuNls/phd-thesis/09_taxo.md

 ## Introduction

-In the previous chapters, we investigated how to prevent clones and defect, proposes fixes at commit-time and reproduce field-crash.
+In previous chapters, we showed how to prevent clones and defects, proposes fixes at commit-time and reproduce on-field crashes.

+These techniques, however, treat all bugs as the same.
+This is also the case for other studies in the literature (e.g.,  [@Weiß2007; @Zhang2013]).
+For example, a bug that requires only one fix is analyzed the same way as a bug that necessitates multiple fixes.
+Similarly, if multiple bugs are fixed by modifying the exact same locations in the code, then we should investigate how these bugs are related in order to predict them in the future.
+Note here that we do not refer to duplicate bugs.
+Duplicate bugs are marked as duplicate (and not fixed) and only the master bug is fixed.

 Our works [@Nayrolles2016d; @Nayrolles2016b; @Maiga2015; @Nayrolles2015g; @Nayrolles2018; @Nayrolles2015]) treat bug as equal in a sense that they do not assume any underlying classification of bugs.
 It also the case for other studies.
 By a fix, we mean a modification (adding or deleting lines of code) to an existing file that is used to solve the bug.

-For example, there have been several studies (e.g., [@Weiß2007; @Zhang2013]) that study the factors that influence the bug fixing time.
-These studies empirically investigate the relationship between bug report attributes (description, severity, etc.) and the fixing time.
-Other studies take bug analysis to another level by investigating techniques and tools for bug prediction and reproduction (e.g., [@Chen2013; @Kim2007a]).
+As a motivating example, consider Bugs #AMQ-5066 and #AMQ-5092 from the Apache Software Foundation bug report management system (used to build one of the datasets in this paper).
+Bug #AMQ-5066 was reported on February 19, 2014 and solved with a patch provided by the reporter.
+The solution involves a relatively complex patch that modifies `MQTTProtocolConverter.java`, `MQTTSubscription.java` and `MQTTTest.java` files.
+The description of the bug is as follows:

+_"When a client sends a SUBSCRIBE message with the same Topic/Filter as a previous SUBSCRIBE message but a different QoS, the Server MUST discard the older subscription, and resend all retained messages limited to the new Subscription QoS."_

+A few months later, another bug, Bug #AMQ-5092 was reported:

+_"MQTT protocol converters does not correctly generate unique packet ids for retained and non-retained publish messages sent to clients. […] Although retained messages published on creation of client subscriptions are copies of retained messages, they must carry a unique packet id when dispatched to clients.
+ActiveMQ re-uses the retained message's packet id, which makes it difficult to acknowledge these messages when wildcard topics are used.
+ActiveMQ also sends the same non-retained message multiple times for every matching subscription for overlapping subscriptions.
+These messages also re-use the publisher's message id as the packet id, which breaks client acknowledgment."_

+This bug was assigned and fixed by a different person than the one who fixed bug #AMQ-5066.
+The fix consists of modifying slightly the same lines of the code in the exact files used to fix Bug #AMQ-5066.
+In fact, Bug #5092 could have been avoided altogether if the first developer provided a more comprehensive fix to #AMQ-5066 (a task that is easier said than done).
+These two bugs are not duplicates since, according to their description, they deal with different types of problems and yet they can be fixed by providing a similar patch.
+The failures are different while the root causes (faults in the code) are more or less the same.
+From the bug handling perspective, if we can develop a way to detect such related bug reports during triaging then we can achieve considerable time saving in the way bug reports are processed, for example, by assigning them to the same developers.
+We also conjecture that detecting such related bugs can help with other tasks such as bug reproduction.
+We can reuse the 2 reproduction of an already fixed bug to reproduce an incoming and related bug.

 With this in mind, the relationship between bugs and fixes can be modelled using the UML diagram in Figure \ref{fig:bug-taxo-diag}.
 The diagram only includes bug reports that are fixed and not, for example, duplicate reports.